Kzizah/Beauty_parlour-repository/README.md

 Then the menu should expand and show the menu links

 ## Search for a Specific Service
-As a user, I want to search for a specific service, so I can quickly find the service I'm interested in.
+As a *user*, I want to search for a specific service, so I can quickly find the service I'm interested in.

 ### Scenario
 Given I am on the home page